rishikapadia7/trigger-io-src-library/README.md

 ## How does the Library Application work?
 The user of this App is the Library manager who is able to add, view, update, and remove Books and Patrons.
-When a book is added, the Patron (once added as well) would be able to checkout the book or multiple books if many books exist.
+When a book is added, the Patron (once added as well) would be able to checkout a book or multiple books if many books exist.
 Once a book is checked out, it can be checked in and it becomes immediately available for checkout again.

 ## How to Use
 - Setup a Trigger.io account and create a new project and app within it